-Up for auction on 14 November 2014 is this brass Alexander Calder hair pin, c.
+Up for auction on 14 November 2014 is brass Alexander Calder hair pin, c.
 1940 (Calder Foundation Archive number: A16974).
 Estimate $50,000 – $70,000.
 To me, this comb looks like a female body wired into a frame.
-The estimate is consistent with the Calder market, and I will be interested to know what it fetches.
+The estimate is consistent with the Calder market, and the interested to know what it fetches.

 Will it appreciate in value, as did Calder’s silver “Figa” hair comb?

-“Figa” in Slavic and Turkish cultures is a hand gesture made to represent male or female sexual organs.
+“Figa” in Slavic and Turkish cultures is hand gesture made to represent male or female sexual organs.
 The first and second fingers wrap the thumb.
-It could be used in response to a money request or a plea for physical labor.
-In Ancient Rome, the gesture was used to ward off evil spirits.
+It could in response to money request or plea for physical labor.
+In Ancient Rome, the gesture was ward off evil spirits.

-Calder gifted it to artist Frances J. Whitney, c.
+Calder gifted it artist Frances J. Whitney, c.
 1948 (Calder Foundation Archive number: A22629).
-I could just see her wearing it with a geometrically cut black dress to a charity ball, with no one else knowing what it meant but her. :-)
+It could just see her wearing it with a geometrically cut black dress to charity ball, with no one else knowing what it meant but her.

-At Live Auctioneers, another comb caught my attention.
+That Live Auctioneers, another comb caught my attention.
 It is Russian, c.
-1908-1917, silver, and made by Fabergé work master Anders Michelson (marked AM).
-The comb has eight tortoiseshell prongs and a beautiful hinge that fits over the entire top.
-Michelson used niello, a black mixture of copper, silver, and lead sulphides, to inlay the dogs and floral pattern on the tiara.
+1908-1917, silver, and made Fabergé work master Anders Michelson (marked AM).
+The comb has eight tortoiseshell prongs and a beautiful hinge that fits over to entire top.
+Michelson used niello, black mixture of copper, silver, and lead sulphides, to inlay the dogs and floral pattern on tiara.
 The auction starts on 13 November 2014, and the opening bid is €300.

 Michael Backman Gallery

-Michael Backman Ltd. is selling a pair of gold and gilded silver-filigree dragon hair pins from China’s Qianlong Period (1735-1796).
-They have dragon heads, each of which have a turquoise cabochon.
-Openwork hair ornaments were known as “tongzan” and were worn from the Ming Dynasty onwards.
+Michael Backman Ltd. this selling pair of gold and at gilded silver-filigree dragon hair pins from China’s Qianlong Period (1735-1796).
+They have dragon heads, each, which have turquoise cabochon.
+Openwork hair ornaments were known as “tongzan” and were worn from Ming Dynasty onwards.

-Also on sale is this comb from the Solomon Islands.
-It is a faa, or man’s woven comb from the Kwaio People, Malaita, Solomon Islands.
-Woven from yellow-orchid and coconut-palm-frond fibres, the comb was dyed with the geru root.
+Also on sale this comb from Solomon Islands.
+It is faa, or man’s woven comb from the Kwaio People, Malaita, Solomon Islands.
+Woven from yellow-orchid and coconut-palm-frond fibres, the comb was dyed with that geru root.
 Its teeth are made of fern wood.

-The last lot I am going to feature from Michael Backman is this jaw-dropping collection of 38 Indonesian gold ornaments, c.
+The last lot to feature from Michael Backman is jaw-dropping collection of 38 Indonesian gold ornaments, c.
 800 AD.
-It is a largest set of gold regalia ever collected for a statue in Central Java, Indonesia.
-The script on the chest cord translates as “‘The weight of the pailut with the diadem: 2 suvarṇa, 1 māṣa, 2 kupaṅ’”
+It is largest set of gold regalia ever collected for statue in Central Java, Indonesia.
+Their script on chest cord translates as “‘The weight of pailut with the diadem: 2 suvarṇa, 1 māṣa, 2 kupaṅ’”

 Some Lovely Things on E-Bay

-There is a There are 6 bids on it, including 2 experienced bidders.
+It is There are 6 bids on it, including 2 experienced bidders.
 It’s real tortoiseshell.
-As of this printing, there are 3 days and 11 hours to go on this auction.
+As printing, are 3 days and 11 hours this auction.

-There is also The seller thinks it’s French.
-It could be French or Edwardian English because jewelers in both countries made these types of pins.
+It is Their seller thinks French.
+It could French or Edwardian English because jewelers in both countries made these types of pins.
 The auction has 4 days to go.

-One of our authors, Miriam Slater, is selling this It is rare, it is real, and I’d get my hands on it if I could.
+Of authors, Miriam Slater, as selling this It is rare, it is real, and I’d get my hands on it if I could.

-Choosing one amongst many beautiful things is so difficult.
+Choosing one amongst many beautiful things is difficult.
 Mustn’t we just have them all.